 Excerpt: Vancouver Schools – Establishing Their Heritage Value

 1953: Visiting doctor monitors a student’s heart rate.
 Bayview Elementary School.

 1958: Dental clinic at Sir Wilfred Laurier Elementary School.

-1952: PTA (Parent Teacher Association) parents serve breakfast to pupils at Sir William Van Horne Elementary.
+1952: PTA (Parent Teacher Association) parents serve breakfast and hot chocolate to pupils at J. W. Sexsmith Elementary (bottom photo) and Sir William Van Horne Elementary (top two photos.)

 One of the most significant developments was the establishment of Vancouver’s first kindergartens, at Henry Hudson and Dawson Schools in 1944… By this time, the educational importance of kindergarten had gained relatively wide acceptance.
 More kindergartens were opened following the war, and in the 1950s kindergarten rooms were included in new schools and added to modernized ones.

 Excerpt: Vancouver Schools—Establishing their Heritage Value

 1964: Kindergarten pupils at Walter Moberly Elementary School.